Kihau/hash_encoding/README.md

 # Sha256
-## An implementation of a Sha256 alggorithm written in Rust
+## An implementation of a Sha256 algorithm written in Rust